Dysembryoplastic neuroepithelial tumor (DNET)

-Sections show brain tissue, including cerebral cortex and white matter, with areas of a relatively localized and superficial low-grade glial tumour.
-The tumour cells are fibrillar, and in areas display a bipolar appearance.
+Sections show brain tissue, including cerebral cortex and white matter, with areas of a relatively localized and superficial low-grade glial tumor.
+The tumor cells are fibrillar, and in areas display a bipolar appearance.
 There is a propensity for perivascular localization with nuclear-free zones between vessels.
 Mitotic activity is not increased.
 Vascular neurogenesis is not seen.
 Necrosis is not evident.
 Some areas display a loose hypocellular and cystic background.
 Small microcystic areas are also focally evident.
-Individual tumour cells are round to oval-shaped, and elongated, depending on the orientation.
+Individual tumor cells are round to oval-shaped, and elongated, depending on the orientation.
 Some granular bodies are seen.
-Floating neurons are not well-defined, although entrapped neurons are observed within several parts of the tumour.
+Floating neurons are not well-defined, although entrapped neurons are observed within several parts of the tumor.
 In some areas, the pattern of architectural arrangement of neurons is irregular, consistent with focal cortical dysplasia.
 A ganglion cell component of a ganglioglioma is not definitively excluded.

 FINAL DIAGNOSIS: dysembryoplastic neuroepithelial tumor (DNET).

 - Brain tumors by Đặng Ngọc Hiếu

 - neoplasms of the brain by Dr. Valentin Karl Ladenhauf

 - JY Paeds+ CNS tumours by Dr Juliana K. Yee

 - GD: Paediatrics - CNS - Brain tumours by Dr Gurjeet Dulku

 - My interested cases by Dr.Marwa Adel Mahdi